 Choosing Nottingham as your student destination would not disappoint as it is a tourist destination, it received the second-highest amount of overnight tourists in the Midlands Region.
 Nottingham has had ties with lace-making since the 1700s, the leading bicycle manufacturer Raleigh, one of the best places to stay in Nottingham since its conception in 1885, and British Cigarettes started rolling in 1877 till Imperial Tobacco Co. closed its doors in 2016.
 Nottingham has been a fortuitous business location for many companies for a long time.

 Nottingham is not just known for its business acumen but also for its love of story weaving, the world-famous legend of the benevolent Robin Hood has roots in the city in the form of the corrupt Sheriff of Nottingham who played an unprecedented villain to our mighty Robin Hood.
 In 2015 UNESCO declared it the “City of Literature”.
 The accolade reflects Nottingham’s literary heritage, with Lord Byron, D. H. Lawrence and Alan Sillitoe having ties to the city, as well as a contemporary literary community, a publishing industry and a poetry scene.
+Let’s start this guide on student housing in Nottingham by first understanding the various universities & the cost of living in the city.

 Things To Do In Nottingham:

 - Nottingham Industrial Museum- Discover the people, companies and industries that made Nottingham famous around the world.
 Nottingham Industrial Museum has five galleries, each relating to a vital Nottinghamshire industry: textiles, transport, communication, mining and power.
+It’s a must visit when you start your life in your student housing in Nottingham.

 - Framework Knitters’ Museum- Nottinghamshire folk, have been Framework Knitting for over 400 years.
 Discover how the Knitters lived and worked, visit the workshops and see a Framework Knitter in action and create your own souvenir on a circular knitting machine.